uber/h3-go/README.md

 Effectively, this decision makes `h3` as easy to use in a Go project as adding it as a dependency with your favorite dependency manager.

+## Memory management

+Current CGO implementation doesn't allow to insert nested GoType C-pointers into the C functions.
+Some regions algorithms allocates the memory but the user is responsible to free the memory by using the Destroy methods.

+The functions and structs that requires memory management:

+* Polyfill - The `*GeoPolygon` used as an argument
+* MaxPolyfillSize - The `*GeoPolygon` used as an argument
+* SetToLinkedGeoPolygon - The resultant `*LinkedGeoPolygon`

 # Contributing

 Pull requests and Github issues are welcome.
 Please read our [contributing